 1.2.5 Our risk management system identifies services which could create a conflict of interest with certification activities.
 Prior to engaging with a new certification applicant/client we conduct a review to identify if the client was previously involved in non-certification activities or other services provided by Preferred by Nature.
 When such cases are identified, appropriate risk mitigation measures are undertaken, based on a case-by-case analysis to evaluate whether a conflict of interest may exist.
 If an actual conflict of interest is identified, we may recuse ourselves from delivering certification services, for a minimum of 3 years.

-1.2.6 It is recognised that some projects implemented by Preferred by Nature are financed from public sources.
+1.2.6 It is recognized that some projects implemented by Preferred by Nature are financed from public sources.
 At the same time, we offer fee-based assurance and advisory services.
 It is considered important to safeguard that public funds shall not be used directly or indirectly to support our fee-for-service activities.
 The following mitigation measures are implemented to safeguard the impartiality of our project work:

 a) We manage our internal database and financial systems to ensure that commercial activities are separated from publicly funded project work.